HarshitTomar143/TrueOrigin/3D_VIEWER_README.md

    - Drag to rotate
    - Scroll to zoom
    - Use control buttons for additional features
+5. If loading takes too long, use "Skip Loading" button

 ### For Developers
 1. **Adding New 3D Models**:
    - Place GLB file in `src/3D/` directory
    - Add mapping in `src/lib/glbMapping.ts`
    - Add product data in `src/lib/productData.ts`
+   - Add to products listing in `src/app/home/products/page.tsx`
    - Run `xcopy src\3D\*.glb public\3D\ /Y` to copy to public directory

 2. **Customizing Viewer**: